Tflowers-0129/uestc-mmea-cl/README.md

-1. Before using our program, make sure that the required environment is configured on your host！ you can see the required packages list in the file [文件1].
+1. Before using our program, make sure that the required environment is configured on your host！ you can see the required packages list in the file [_requirements_](https://github.com/Tflowers-0129/uestc-mmea-cl/blob/main/requirements.txt). just run the code follow can help you to build the required environment：
+     ```
+     conda install --yes --file requirements.txt
+     ```

 2. Clone the repository and then install it